JorgeEdson/logic-code/README.md

-# logic-code
+# LogicCode
-A project that reviews basic programming concepts
+This project made in WPF shows examples of solving basic algorithms to exercise the programming logic